Gamera: Joint appearances

 In 2023, the Netflix series Gamera Rebirth was directed by Hiroyuki Seshita who previously directed the anime Godzilla trilogy.
-This time, Toho instead proposed an offer for a crossover due to a large number of requests from players of the mobile game Godzilla Battle Line, and an official collaboration between the Netflix series and the mobile game was made where Seshita's incarnation of Godzilla was chosen for the key art, and Gamera and Gyaos (jp) and Guiron appeared in the game as playable characters, followed by Showa incarnations of Gamera and Gyaos.
+This time, Toho instead proposed an offer for a crossover due to a large number of requests from players of the mobile game Godzilla Battle Line, and an official collaboration between the Netflix series and the mobile game was made where Seshita's incarnation of Godzilla was chosen for the key art, followed by additional contents.

 Additionally, Masaaki Tezuka once suggested using Gamera instead of the aforementioned Kamoebas (jp) for the 2003 film Godzilla: Tokyo S.O.S., and the novelization of the anime Godzilla trilogy by Hiroyuki Seshita, who later directed Gamera Rebirth, made a possible reference to Kamoebas in the 2003 film and Gamera as the "Kamoebas IV" who was slain by Godzilla.
 Additionally.
 Gamera was at one point considered to appear in the 2007 video game Godzilla: Unleashed while the 1999 video game Gamera Dream Battle was able to connect to Mothra Dream Battle in which Mothra and King Ghidorah appeared as playable characters.

-Gamera's voice effect was used in Godzilla vs. King Ghidorah, and Gamera was represented within a concept art of Godzilla: King of the Monsters, and additional Godzilla productions, such as Godzilla: The Series, aforementioned series (the anime Godzilla trilogy and MonsterVerse), and Godzilla: Final Wars, have presumed references to Gamera.
+Gamera's voice effect was used in Godzilla vs. King Ghidorah, and Gamera was represented within a concept art of Godzilla: King of the Monsters, and additional Godzilla productions, such as Godzilla: The Series, aforementioned series (the anime Godzilla trilogy and MonsterVerse), Godzilla: Final Wars, and Godzilla Movie Studio Tour have presumed references to Gamera.
 Atelier Koganemushi, who had produced a puppetry show which involved Gamera, Godzilla, King Ghidorah, Ultraman, Kamen Rider, and additional characters from different franchises, later produced the Godziban series, and had sporadically introduced Gamera references into the series.
+On the other hand, Gamera: Super Monster had a brief parody to Godzilla.

+References and parodies

 Gamera and Godzilla and other characters from respective and related franchises (including Daimajin and Yokai) co-appeared in several exoteric productions and events, and some of them directly involved stakeholders from both franchises.
 In Showa, these characters had been featured together and interacted each other on multiple occasions on magazines.
 Additional cases include Dr. Slump and Dragon Ball, The Simpsons, Urusei Yatsura, (Note: As below mentioned, Gamera and Gyaos and Daimajin made cameo appearances in Urusei Yatsura which also had influences on the productions of the Heisei Gamera trilogy, and a minor crossover with Inuyasha was also made in USO Makoto Yōkai Hyaku Monogatari.)
 Daicon III and IV Opening Animations, (Note: Later mentioned Hideaki Anno was involved in Daicon III, and Daicon Films (Gainax) produced the 1985 fan film Yamata no Orochi no Gyakushū, the first kaiju career of Shinji Higuchi.)
 MegaTokyo, City Shrouded in Shadow, GigaBash, Robot Chicken, The Slammie Brothers vs. Godzilla and Gamera, USO Makoto Yōkai Hyaku Monogatari, miscellaneous comics, stage and puppetry shows, and television shows (jp)(jp)(jp).